msivri/blockchain-clock-auction/README.md

 # Generic Clock Auction Token

-This project demonstrates a generic clock auction token that can be used for auctioning NFTs.
+This project demonstrates a generic clock auction token that I can use for auctioning NFTs.

-Purpose of this project is for me to have an upto date auction contract that can I can update as needed and keep up with new solidity versions.
+The purpose of this project is to have an up-to-date auction contract that I can update as needed and keep up with new solidity versions.

+This smart contract is stand-alone and interacts with any NFT that is ERC721 compliant and authorizes this contract to interact with it.

 # Use Hardhat